pietrocipriani/progetto-robotica/src/planner/wrap-up.md

 On the choice of cylindrical coordinates and quaternions:

-Due to the presence of low-obstacles (other blocks), the planning requires a lifting phase, a trasversal movement and a dropping phase.\\
+Due to the presence of low-obstacles (other blocks), the planning requires a lifting phase, a trasversal movement and a dropping phase.//
-To avoid the shoulder singularity it is advisable to perform radial movements.\\
-With this aim, cylindrical coordinates are preferred to cartesian coordinates.\\
-They also consent to decouple $\theta_1$ from $\theta_2,\theta_3,\theta_4$ and the **wrist** joints.\\
-Cylindrical coordinates consent to avoid the control panel in the back exploting the wrap-around of $\theta$.
+To avoid the shoulder singularity it is advisable to perform radial movements.// With this aim, cylindrical coordinates are preferred to cartesian coordinates.// They also consent to decouple $\theta_1$ from $\theta_2,\theta_3,\theta_4$ and the **wrist** joints.// Cylindrical coordinates consent to avoid the control panel in the back exploting the wrap-around of $\theta$.
-> However with "bad" initial configurations, $\theta_1$ could reach the end of run.\\
+> However with "bad" initial configurations, $\theta_1$ could reach the end of run.//
 > It is also possible to exploit the numeric approximations to make the end effector warp the wrap-around.

 Nb: only the interpolation is performed in cylindrical coordinates, the inverse kinematics uses cartesian coordinates to avoid warps during the movement.

 Quaternions are preferred to Euler angles as they do not present wrap-arounds and produce much more intuitive interpolations.
-Euler Angles have also representational singularities, however this is not a problem with euler angles interpolation.\\
-A drawback of quaternions is that they are not easily analitically integrable (however are numerically integrable).
+Euler Angles have also representational singularities, however this is not a problem with euler angles interpolation.// A drawback of quaternions is that they are not easily analitically integrable (however are numerically integrable).

 Drawbacks of joint space planning:

-Interpolating in the joint space can lead to "unexpected" behaviours in the operational space.\\
-In the worst of the cases the arm can bump into the table.
+Interpolating in the joint space can lead to "unexpected" behaviours in the operational space.// In the worst of the cases the arm can bump into the table.

 ## Movement Order Planner